-Gangtok in winter — from early December through late February — is dry, sunny, properly cold, and one of the most underrated windows for the city.
+Gangtok in winter.
+From early December through late February.
+Is dry, sunny, properly cold, and one of the most underrated windows for the city.
 Daytime sits at 4-10°C with overnight lows near zero, rainfall is minimal (under 30 mm across all three months combined), and the Kanchenjunga views from Tashi Viewpoint are at their annual peak with 70-80 per cent of dawns producing a clean visible mountain.
 The city is quiet except for the Christmas-New Year week, hotel rates are at the year's lowest, and the cold is manageable with the right layers.
 The trade-offs are short daylight (sunrise 5:50, sunset 4:45) and the high-altitude day trips (Nathu La, Tsomgo) requiring genuine winter kit.
 Here is the city-specific winter version.

 Gangtok winter weather, month by month